 As shown in the table above, the first GP2 Phase I clinical trial was conducted at Walter Reed Army Medical Center.
 The study was conducted in patients over the age of 18 years with a diagnosis of HER2/neu 1-3+, node negative breast cancer who had undergone primary surgical and medical therapies and who were without evidence of disease at the time of enrollment into the study.
-Patients were HLA typed and HLA -A02 patients were skin tested for recall antigens.
+Patients were HLA typed and HLA-A02 patients were skin tested for recall antigens.
 HLA-A02 patients found to be immunologically intact received the vaccine.
 There were no grade 3-5 toxicities among the 18 patients receiving a total of 108 doses of GP2 + GMCSF.
 Among all patients, the maximum local toxicity occurring during the entire series was grade 1 in 38.9% and grade 2 in 61.1% of the patients.
-The maximum systemic toxicity during the series was grade 0 in 5.6%, grade 1 in 61.1% of patients), pruritis (25%), and inflammation (23%).
+The maximum systemic toxicity during the series was grade 0 in 5.6%, grade 1 in 61.1%, and grade 2 in 33.3% of the patients.
+The most common local reactions included erythema and induration (100% of patients), pruritis (25%), and inflammation (23%).
 The most common systemic reactions were grade 1 fatigue (40%) and grade 1 arthralgia/myalgia (15%).
 There were no recurrences and no deaths reported in study subjects.
 Additional data analysis included topics such as pre-existing immunity, dosing, and epitope spreading.